hannahmehravari/dissertation/glossary.md

 ### Seasonal
 A seasonal pattern occurs when a time series is affected by seasonal factors such as the time of the year or the day of the week.
 Seasonality is always of a fixed and known frequency.

+#### seasonal stationary
+A time series where the seasonal component has been removed is called seasonal stationary.
+A time series with a clear seasonal component is referred to as non-stationary.

+#### Seasonal Adjustment / Deseasonalizing
+Once seasonality is identified, it can be modeled.
+The model of seasonality can be removed from the time series.
+This process is called Seasonal Adjustment, or Deseasonalizing.

 ### Cyclic
 A cycle occurs when the data exhibit rises and falls that are not of a fixed frequency.